-As at 31 December 2022 and 2021, the Sub-Fund recognised there is no impairment allowance on cash and cash equivalents, bank deposits with maturity over three months at acquisition, amount receivable on subscription and interest receivable.
+On initial application of IFRS 9 as at 1 January 2018, the sub-fund recognised there is no impairment allowance on cash and cash equivalents, bank deposits with maturity over three months at acquisition, amount receivable on subscription and interest receivable.
+The amount of the loss allowance did not change during 2018.